-Operation of night vents (if fitted)
+Operation of window night vents

 The window frame will have been fitted with a secondary keep within the rebate.
 You can close the handle to locate the spur inside this keep, which will lock the window but allow a level of ventilation.